 In this research, we’ll study just how long does marijuana stay in your system and what factors affect its accumulation.
 We’ll also cover how the body eliminates THC and various detection methods that can cause you to fail a drug test.
 But first, let us get acquainted with THC.

 What Is Tetrahydrocannabinol?

 More commonly known as THC is one of 113 known cannabinoids found in marijuana plant.
-It’s the primary psychoactive compound of cannabis responsible for well-known “high” the plant provides.
+It’s the primary psychoactive compound of cannabis responsible for famous “high” the plant provides.

 When smoked or vaporized,

 - The effects of THC are felt within minutes as it travels into your lungs and then enters the bloodstream.